Brian Anderson Player Props: Brewers vs. Red Sox

-Brian Anderson -- .205 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Boston Red Sox, with Garrett Whitlock on the hill, on April 22 at 7:10 PM ET.
+Brian Anderson -- with a slugging percentage of .308 in his past 10 games, including no home runs) -- will be in action for the Milwaukee Brewers against the Boston Red Sox, with Brayan Bello on the hill, on April 23 at 2:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Red Sox.
+In his previous game, he went 1-for-3 with a double and an RBI against the Red Sox.

 Brian Anderson Game Info & Props vs. the Red Sox